Suzuki Carry: Fifth generation (L50/L60; 1972)

 In December 1972, a five-door van (L50VF, with sliding side doors) was added.
 Three months later, the dropside L51 went on sale.
 In November 1973, the Carry underwent a minor facelift, receiving a new grille and modified front bumper.
 The interior was also updated, with a new dashboard and finally hanging gas and clutch pedals.
 The fifth-generation Carry led Suzuki to great market success, with Suzuki selling more kei trucks than all others during 1973 and 1974.

 In September 1975, a special export version was introduced, aimed at customers who wanted more loading ability.
 The new L60 series received a larger, 446-cc (also L60) version of the L50 two-cylinder, 29 PS (as opposed to 26 for export market 360-cc models), a stronger differential "to transmit the generous torque" and sturdier springs meant load capacity increased to 550 kg.
 For 1975, the Carry received minor changes allowing for the fitment of new larger license plates.
 In December 1975, the domestic market L50s' engine lost two horsepower (down to 26) in the effort of fulfilling new, stricter emissions standards.

 Sixth generation (ST10/ST20/ST80; 1976)

 In May 1976, responding to changed standards for the kei class, Suzuki released the Carry 55, chassis code ST10/ST10V.
 It had the larger, water-cooled but still two-stroke three-cylinder LJ50 engine of 539 cc but was otherwise hard to distinguish from the preceding L50 series.
 The only two differences in appearance were bigger (albeit slimmer) bumpers, which no longer enveloped the bottom of the front, as well as slightly altered doors with a slight bump in the swage line to accommodate the door handle.
-There was also an ST11 version with a drop-side bed.
+There was also an ST11 version with a drop-side bed (sometimes called ST10S).
 The ST10 (along with the LC20 Fronte) was the first Suzuki to enter CKD production in Indonesia, in 1976.
+The engine in export models produces 30 PS, enough for a claimed top speed of 105 km/h.
 In 1977, it was replaced by the larger ST20 in Indonesian production.